Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 The technolgy he regret

-Makkusu finds and saves an injured Yaharia
+Makkusu finds and saves an injured Yaharia.
+Makkusu uses the tech he created to regrow yaharia's limbs

 Makkusu: What's your name